A “wholistic” approach to imaging 🙂

 In Photoshop, this is most commonly done using an S-curve, and in ACR, we use the poorly-named “Contrast” slider.
 (I’d love to see it more accurately named the “Midtone Contrast” slider, to avoid confusion about its role.)

-The important thing to realize about MCE is that while it increases contrast in the middle tones, it correspondingly reduces contrast in the light and dark tones.
+The important thing to realise about MCE is that while it increases contrast in the middle tones, it correspondingly reduces contrast in the light and dark tones.
 Hence, it shouldn’t be used without due care.
 I like to save it for an extra “kick” at the end of my processing, if needed.

 Local Contrast Enhancement (LCE)